Fellowship Training Program

 The same caveats apply to endoscopic ultrasonography.
 Thus, ERCP and EUS training cannot be offered to an individual in a three-year program.
 For given third year tracts, fellows will be expected to compete with peers in the program, and with candidates from institutions outside of MUSC, both in the U.S. and abroad.
 Opportunity will be available for training in advanced research methods in the laboratory, statistics, computer literacy and business studies, where they are applicable to the research projects.
 Fellows are encouraged to develop research projects and present data at regional and national meetings.

 The Gastroenterology fellows are actively involved in the teaching of medical students and residents throughout the fellowship.
-The fellows attend the CMH and VAMC GI Clinics where they administer continuous care to ambulatory patients over the course of their fellowship.
+The fellows attend the VAMC GI Clinics where they administer continuous care to ambulatory patients over the course of their fellowship.
 Each weekly Clinic is supervised by an attending gastroenterologist.

 There are a number of regularly scheduled weekly conferences.
 These include an ERCP review session, GI Grand Rounds (involving on a rotational basis presentation of clinical subjects, clinical or basic research, Journal Club and GI physiology), Pathology Conference, Medicine Grand Rounds, and Multidisciplinary Case Conference (involving GI/Liver Medicine, General Surgery, Radiology, Oncology, Pediatric GI and Transplant Services).
 An annual post-graduate course is presented each year with faculty chosen from leading gastroenterologists inside and outside the country.